5 Min.

 If you were, for example, required to file a 2019 tax return and had not filed by March 2021 (15 months following the tax year), the tax office can no longer provide discretionary leeway and will assess a lateness penalty fee.
 For the overdue period of of 8 months, August 2020 to March 2021, 8 x 0.25% of your assessed tax due or a minimum of 8 x 25 euros (200 euros) would be charged.

-What should you do if you can’t submit your tax return on time?
+What should I do if I can’t submit my tax return on time?

 If you are unable to submit your tax return on time, you can apply for an extension of the deadline before it expires.
 The tax office does not have to agree to this by law, but your chances increase if you have not been noticed for frequent delays and can provide a reason that is not your fault such as a long stay in hospital.
 Here you can find an example letter (in German) for requesting a deadline extension.

-If you disagree with a penalty fee you’ve received, you have 30 days to make an appeal by providing the tax office with a written objection and giving plausible reasons for your lateness.
+If you disagree with a penalty fee you’ve received, you have one month to make an appeal by providing the tax office with a written objection and giving plausible reasons for your lateness.